CJIDNG/TwitterAPISession/README.md

 ## How the notebook works
 1. Install the required packages
 2. Create a `.env` file and save the generated tokens there
-3. Get the names of the individuals you want to extract their tweet and add it to `names` list.
+3. Get the names of the individuals you want to extract their tweet and add it to `usernames` field in the `create_url` function.
 4. Run the next cell to get the twitter Ids for each of the individuals you want to extract their data.
-5. Add the id from the response to the `ids` list
+5. Add the id from the response to the `user_id` field in the `create_url` function.
 6. Decide what metrics you want to retrieve.
-Add it to the `tweet.fields`
+Add it to the `tweets.fields` field in the `get_params` function
 6. Run the next cell to get the tweets for each individual
 7. Save the response to `csv`